GOVERNANCE: Decision-making that is aligned, efficient, and transparent

 Establishing governance is one of the key functions of leadership.
 There are many forms of governance that are effective, and it is up to leadership to explore what forms best suit their particular context.
 What is paramount is that leadership defines governance and then clearly communicates it to those governed by it.

 RRC's governance practice specializes in assessment and redesign, to ensure that clients are gaining top value from this mission-critical area.
-RRC's Governance Development Model is a proven methodology for leadership to examine and then revitalize its governance.
+RRC's Governance Development Model is a proven methodology for leadership to examine and then revitalize its decision-making process.

 RRC partners with Decision Lens, a revolutionary software platform, to align decision-making from the top of the organization to the ground, from strategic priorities to annual resource allocation.